-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 1 Community Form/Land Use Guideline 1: Community Form B.3: The proposal is a neighborhood center with a mixture of uses such as offices, retail shops, restaurants and services at a scale that is appropriate for nearby neighborhoods. ~ While this area includes uses such as schools and a nursing home facility, this proposal would introduce commercial and office uses to the area.
-The mixture of uses proposed are neighborhood serving uses such as a bank, restaurant, convenience store and office/retail.
-2 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal is high intensity, it is located on a major or minor arterial or an area with limited impact on low to moderate intensity residential uses. ~ This proposal would be considered medium intensity and is located on Billtown Road, which is designated as a Minor Arterial.
-3 Community Form/Land Use Guideline 2: Centers A.1/7: The proposal, which will create a new center, is located in the Neighborhood Form District, and includes new construction or the reuse of existing buildings to provide commercial, office and/or residential use.
-V This proposal will create a new center within the Neighborhood Form District and would provide desirable non-residential uses for the nearby residents.
-4 Community Form/Land Use Guideline 2: Centers A.3: The proposed retail commercial development is located in an area that has a sufficient population to support it. ~ The adjacent residential in the area as well as the school population indicates that there is enough population to serve the use.
-Its vicinity adjacent to the Gene Snyder off ramp also suggests it will capture some of those drivers.
-5 Community Form/Land Use Guideline 2: Centers A.4: The proposed development is compact and results in an efficient land use pattern and cost-effective infrastructure investment. ~ The proposal is adjacent to schools which indicate that there is infrastructure adjacent to the site to accommodate non-residential development.
-6 Community Form/Land Use Guideline 2: Centers A.5: The proposed center includes a mix of compatible land uses that will reduce trips, support the use of alternative forms of transportation and encourage vitality and sense of place.
-V The uses proposed by the applicant are compatible with each other which could possibly reduce the number of vehicle trips in the area.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 1 Community Form/Land Use Guideline 1: Community Form B.3: The proposal is a neighborhood center with a mixture of uses such as offices, retail shops, restaurants and services at a scale that is appropriate for nearby neighborhoods. √ There is a mix of zoning in the area with no established uses.
+The mixture of uses proposed are neighborhood serving uses such as a grocery.
+2 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal is high intensity, it is located on a major or minor arterial or an area with limited impact on low to moderate intensity residential uses. ✓ This proposal would be considered medium intensity and is located on Billtown Road, which is designated as a Minor Arterial and Lovers Lane which is a primary collector.
+3 Community Form/Land Use Guideline 2: Centers A.1/7: The proposal, which will create a new center, is located in the Neighborhood Form District, and includes new construction or the reuse of existing buildings to provide commercial, office and/or residential use. √ This proposal will not create a new center within the Neighborhood Form District but would provide desirable non-residential uses for the nearby residents.
+4 Community Form/Land Use Guideline 2: Centers A.3: The proposed retail commercial development is located in an area that has a sufficient population to support it. ✓ The multi-family and adjacent commercial zoning in the area suggest that the area has population to support C-1 zoning.
+5 Community Form/Land Use Guideline 2: Centers A.4: The proposed development is compact and results in an efficient land use pattern and cost-effective infrastructure investment. ✓ The rezoning is for a small part of an already C-1 zoned parcel.
+6 Community Form/Land Use Guideline 2: Centers A.5: The proposed center includes a mix of compatible land uses that will reduce trips, support the use of alternative forms of transportation and encourage vitality and sense of place. ✓ The uses proposed by the applicant are compatible with each other which could possibly reduce the number of vehicle trips in the area.
+Sidewalks are provided around the site.
 7 Community Form/Land Use Guideline 2: Centers A.6: The proposal incorporates residential and office uses above retail and/or includes other mixed-use, multi-story retail buildings. - This proposal is for one story buildings.
-8 Community Form/Land Use Guideline 2: Centers A.12: If the proposal is a large development in a center, it is designed to be compact and multi-purpose, and is oriented around a central feature such as a public square or plaza or landscape element. ~ The proposal is not for a large development.
+8 Community Form/Land Use Guideline 2: Centers A.12: If the proposal is a large development in a center, it is designed to be compact and multi-purpose, and is oriented around a central feature such as a public square or plaza or landscape element. ✓ The building is oriented toward the two existing roadways.